core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 which indicates that the part is not present.

-A third situation that is common only ever has a single representation in the sequence, which is one of a set of formats possible.
+A third situation that is common only ever has a single representation in the sequence, which selects one of a set of formats possible for this situation.
 This kind of union of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.